 The Applicant entity may be an Affiliate or Subsidiary of the parent organization, but in all cases, the Applicant organization must meet the eligibility requirements itself and may not rely on Affiliates or Subsidiaries to meet these requirements.
-Affiliated organizations may submit separate Applications; however, an Affiliate must meet eligibility requirements on its own behalf.
-If Affiliates submit separate Applications in the same funding round, they each must propose substantially different strategies and present distinct pipelines and track records.
-If the CDFI Fund deems the Applications to be overlapping or substantially similar in terms of pipelines and strategies, the Fund may reject one or both Applications.
-In aggregate, Applications submitted by affiliated organizations in this round may not exceed 15% of the total amount of funding available for this funding round.
+Affiliated organizations may submit only one Application during the CMF funding round and therefore should carefully select the most appropriate entity as the Applicant, in order to carry out the activities and meet the obligations of the CMF Award.